Ready Player One inspires Oasis VR portals so users can seamlessly switch apps

 Initially, the Oasis links will just transition users from one title to another, but according to VRFocus, Admix’s CEO Samuel Huber’s long-term plan is to “solve inter-operability issues, such as identity conservation and currency conversion across apps.”
 In other words, your avatar’s customizations could remain intact across multiple virtual experiences, thanks to something akin to a persistent cookie.

-As technically challenging as that might seem given the diversity of VR game engines today, the companies seem ready to take it on.
+As technically challenging as that is, given the diversity of VR game engines today, the companies seem ready to take it on.
 Somnium Space already allows users to hold real estate within its virtual world, and Admix lets users monetize their properties by selling virtual ad spaces to real-world advertisers.
 So creating and tracking the use of virtual items with real monetary value isn’t outside their areas of expertise.

 That said, there’s some irony in this use of the Oasis name.
 Ready Player One did feature avatars moving and carrying property between disparate virtual worlds.
 But the story’s villain was IOI, an ad company that wanted to control the Oasis, filling VR players’ eyeballs with as many ads as possible before inducing seizures.
 The whole point of the story was to keep the Oasis from being controlled by IOI and overrun by ads.